-State Regulated Water Contaminants Parameter Sampling Point Test Results 8/17/2022 MCL MCLG Sources in Drinking Water Per & Poly- fluoroalkyl Substances (6 PFAs) (ppt) Treated Water Not Detected 20 0 (Not Detected) By-product of industrial process and consumer products
+State Regulated Water Contaminants Parameter Sampling Point Test Results MCL MCLG Sources in Drinking Water Per & Poly- fluoroalkyl Substances (6 PFAs) (ppt) Treated Water Barret Hill Wells Not Detected (8/17/2022) 20 0 (Not Detected) By-product of industrial process and consumer products Per & Poly- fluoroalkyl Substances (6 PFAs) (ppt) Blueberry Well (no longer in service) 106 (9/7/2022) 20 0 By-product of industrial process and consumer products

 PFAS are not regulated under the Safe Drinking Water Act (SDWA) and therefore have no federally-established Maximum Contaminant Level (MCL) that would require action such as treatment to remove these compounds from drinking water.
-EPA has established a Health Advisory of 70 parts per trillion (ppt), combined, for two PFAS compounds: perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS).
+EPA has established a Health Advisory of 70 parts per trillion (ppt), combined, for two PFAS compounds: perfluoroctanoic acid (PFOA) and perfluoroctanesulfonic acid (PFOS).